 We then broke into skills-building workshops.
-I opted to attend the “Winning research funding” workshop, as I need to start thinking about my post-PhD life… which will likely require a successful grant application.
+I opted to attend the “Winning research funding” workshop, as I need to start thinking about my post-PhD life, which will likely require a successful grant application.
 And after the workshops, I presented in the Three Minute Thesis session along with 10 other PhD students.
 My less-than-stellar showing meant that I wasn’t really expecting my name to be called out along with the winners at the end of the day.
 And that was OK.

 Following the thesis presentations and lunch (where we enjoyed a poster presentation), there was a short series of presentations by academic staff across the University.
 As with the Three Minute Thesis presentations, they were geared towards a general research audience, meaning I could understand the research that was being discussed.
 (I do enjoy a good general explanation of people’s research!)
 There was even a wee pitch for Bright Club, which I think more academics should participate in.
 (Like I did!)

 But it was the Principal’s Research Excellence Awards that I was interested in, as I found myself very hopeful that my name might be called.
 In part, because I knew for a fact that at least three people nominated me for the category of “Outstanding contribution to university life by a research student”.
-However, even though I knew I was nominated, and even though I was hopeful, I also knew that there were other students in the university who might have been just as outstanding as I believe I am.
+However, even though I knew I was nominated, and even though I was hopeful, I also knew that other students in the university might have been just as outstanding as I believe I am.